 Domestic violence is a pattern of behaviors used by one person in a relationship to control the other.
 Behaviors may include emotional, financial, or psychological abuse.
 Our Domestic Violence Coordinator provides services and resources to help those in abusive relationships.
 Learn about our Domestic Violence Assistance services or contact our Domestic Violence Coordinator at email@example.com or 804-501-5732.

-Call the non-emergency number, 804-501-5000, if the situation is not life threatening.
-Noisy neighbors, barking dogs, and other similar problems or questions are non-emergencies.
+Only call 911 in an emergency situation.
+If the situation is not life-threatening, call Henrico Police Non-Emergency at (804) 501-5000.
+Noisy neighbors, barking dogs, and similar problems or questions are considered non-emergencies.

-- Tell them your exact location including street name and number.
+Provide your exact location, including street name and number if you have it

-- Listen carefully to what the call taker is telling you to do, and do it.
+Listen carefully to what the call taker is telling you to do and follow their instructions